Skip to content

 Thanks again for the free chapters!

-3. welkerjason permalink
+3. welkerjason says:

 Andrew, congratulations on the iBook.
 Very cool!
 I began one a while back but quickly felt textbook fatigue and switched my focus to developing the app instead… Let me know if you’d be interested in collaborating on future chapters, perhaps with some video lecture integration!